 Spring Roll portable filter!
 What is it?

 The Spring-Roll portable filter is a water bag that can be filled and hung from a tree.
-Leave it in place to drip into a bucket so you always have the same high quaility of filtered water where ever you go.
+Leave it in place to drip into a bucket so you always have the same high quality of filtered water wherever you go.
 Take it camping, hunting, or when bugging out in an emergency.
 Each bag uses two (2) filters.
-These are a different filter than used in the buckets.
+These are a different filter than those used in the buckets.

 Spring Roll portable filter!
 What is it?

-A Spring Roll contains two ceramic activated carbon filters with pre-filter socks.
-They are carefully positioned inside a sturdy, water-proof and food grade bag with an outlet for filtered water.
-All you do is fill the bag with unfiltered water, hang it somewhere to let gravity do the work and convert it to potable water.
-No tablets, no pumps or fancy equipment is required with our pristine filtering elements.
+A Spring Roll contains two ceramic-activated carbon filters with pre-filter socks.
+They are carefully positioned inside a sturdy, water-proof, and food grade bag with an outlet for filtered water.
+All you do is fill the bag with unfiltered water, hang it somewhere to let gravity do the work, and convert it to potable water.
+No tablets, no pumps, or fancy equipment are required with our pristine filtering elements.

 - Through the top opening of the Spring Roll you can pour up to three gallons of unfiltered water.

 - The first time you use a Spring Roll flush it for five to ten minutes before drinking the water.

 - Once the filters are saturated and with consistent water pressure clean and safe drinking water will flow at a rate of approximately ten gallons per hour.